alnacle/demo-number-verification-android-node/server/README.md

 This is a Node.js application that integrates with Vonage Network APIs to:

-1. Generate an OAuth login URL.
+1. Generate an OAuth auth URL using Vonage's Network Enablement API.
 2. Handle the OAuth callback to exchange an authorization code for an access token.
 3. Verify a phone number using Vonage's Number Verification API.